nextstrain/narratives/narratives/narratives_trees-background.md

 affiliations: "Fred Hutch, Seattle, USA; Chan Zuckerberg Initiative, CA, USA"
 date: "2020 March 13"
 dataset: "https://nextstrain.org/ncov/2020-03-11"
-abstract: "This narrative explains how to read and interpret the phylogenetic trees that inform genomic epidemiology.
-This website is optimized for display on desktop browsers."
+abstract: "This is drawn from the 'testing' branch using the community narratives funtionality"
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->